Configuration lifecycle management: Background

 These definitions operate with different domains for configurations expressed in bill of materials adapted for different business purposes, typically E-BOMs in the PLM world, M-BOMs in the ERP world, pricing and sales-BOMs in CRM/CPQ and S-BOMs and procedures in SRM.

 The Concept of Configuration Lifecycle Management (CLM) was introduced in 2012 by Joy Batchelor and Henrik Reif Andersen following TATA Motors’ acquisition of the automotive manufacturer Jaguar Land Rover (JLR) and JLR's subsequent search for a future platform to handle configuration of vehicles throughout the enterprise.

 Following an evaluation and decision to deploy a new Enterprise Resource Planning system and a Product Lifecycle Management system, both of which have rule authoring and configuration capabilities each developed for different purposes, JLR saw an opportunity to introduce a new rule authoring and configuration management system to avoid unnecessary duplication of configuration activities and subsequent errors due to misaligned configuration rules.

 The CLM Summit hosted by the company Configit for Automotive and Industrial Machinery in 2015 identified a general need to change the current disconnected way of defining product configuration logic and issued the so-called 2015 CLM Declaration which is a non-scientific paper reflecting a common agreement of the summit participants on CLM.

+In 2023, Gartner released a report titled, "Top Strategic Technology Trends in Asset-Intensive Manufacturing for 2023," in which it mentions that by 2026, configuration life cycle management will transform 40% of manufacturers, reducing the amount of customer-specific engineering required to deliver products.